-6.3.3 Hardware Security Space
+7.1.3 Hardware Security Space

-This space is composed of one Byte: the Hardware Security Byte (HSB see Table 23) divided in 2 separate nibbles.
-The MSN contains the X2 mode configuration bit and the Boot Loader Jump Bit as detailed in Section "Boot Memory Execution", page 22 and can be written by software while the LSN contains the lock system level to protect the memory content against piracy as detailed in Section "Hardware Security System", page 21 and can only be written by hardware.
+This space is composed of one byte: the Hardware Security Byte (HSB see Table 7) divided in two separate nibbles see Table 7.
+The MSN contains the X2 mode configuration bit and the Boot Loader Jump Bit as detailed in section "Boot Memory Execution" and can be written by software while the LSN contains the lock system level to protect the memory content against piracy as detailed in section "Hardware Security System" and can only be written by hardware.

-6.3.4 Extra Row Space
+7.1.4 Extra Row Space

-This space is composed of 2 Bytes:
+This space is composed of two Bytes:

-- The Software Boot Vector (SBV, see Table 24).
-This Byte is used by the software boot loader to build the boot address. - The Software Security Byte (SSB, see Table 25).
-This Byte is used to lock the execution of some boot loader commands.
+- The Software Boot Vector (SBV see Table 8).
+This byte is used by the software bootloader to build the boot address. - The Software Security Byte (SSB see Figure).
+This byte is used to lock the execution of some bootloader commands.

-6.4 Hardware Security System
+7.2 Hardware Security System

-The AT89C51SND1C implements three lock bits LB2:0 in the LSN of HSB (see Table 23) providing three levels of security for user's program as described in Table 23 while the AT83SND1C is always set in read disabled mode.
+The AT89C5132 implements three lock Bits LB2:0 in the LSN of HSB (see Table 7) providing three levels of security for user's program as described in Table 7 while the AT83C51SND1C is always set in read disabled mode.

-Level 0 is the level of an erased part and does not enable any security feature.
-Level 1 locks the hardware programming of both user and boot memories.

-Level 2 locks also hardware verifying of both user and boot memories Level 3 locks also the external execution.
+- Level 0 is the level of an erased part and does not enable any security feature. - Level 1 locks the hardware programming of both user and boot memories. - Level 2 locks hardware verifying of both user and boot memories. - Level 3 locks the external execution.